SUSE/klp-build/README.md

 # Creating a livepatch for upstream kernels - Not production ready yet

-__IMPORTANT__: There are some still out-of-tree patches needed to make it to work (klp-convert) tool.
-Check the patches directory for what is needed.

 The current approach to create for upstream kernels needs a directory with the source code, and the compiled sources in the same location.